./zypper refresh

 # ./zypper update

-In the FreeBSD OS 11.x for amd64 a repository update error may occur upon using the zypper manager for updates.
+On FreeBSD 11.x for the amd64 architecture, a repository update error can occur while updating using the zypper manager.
 In this case, install the compat10x-amd64 support package and try again.

 To install the package, use the command: